Cynicism (contemporary): Health effects

 A study published in Neurology journal in 2014 found an association between high levels of late-life "cynical distrust" (interpreted and measured in the study in terms of hostility) and dementia.
-The survey included 622 people who were tested for dementia for a period of 8 years.
+The survey included 622 people who were tested for dementia for a period of eight years.
 In that period, 46 people were diagnosed with dementia.
 "Once researchers adjusted for other factors that could affect dementia risk, such as high blood pressure, high cholesterol and smoking, people with high levels of cynical distrust were three times more likely to develop dementia than people with low levels of cynicism.
 Of the 164 people with high levels of cynicism, 14 people developed dementia, compared to nine of the 212 people with low levels of cynicism."

 Research has also shown that cynicism is related to feelings of disrespect.
 According to a study published in the Journal of Experimental Psychology: General in 2020, "everyday experiences of disrespect elevated cynical beliefs and vice versa.
 Moreover, cynical individuals tended to treat others with disrespect, which in turn predicted more disrespectful treatment by others."

 In politics

 In a 1996 paper, J. N. Cappella and K. H. Jamieson claimed that "healthy skepticism may have given way to corrosive cynicism".
 Cynicism regarding government or politics can logically lead to political withdrawal and effective political helplessness.
-In 2013 conservative politician and political theorist William J. Bennett warned that America could "crumble from within; that we would become cynical and withdraw".
+In 2013 conservative politician and political theorist William J. Bennett warned that the United States could "crumble from within; that we would become cynical and withdraw".